CodeWeazle/json-mapper/HowTo.md

 |datePattern| "yyyy-MM-dd" |Pattern for *@JsonFormat* generated for *LocalDate* fields in the generated class |
 |dateTimePattern| "yyyy-MM-dd HH:mm:ss" |Pattern for *@JsonFormat* generated for *LocalDateTime* fields in the generated class |

-Annotations only applicable for *GeneratorType.XML*
+Options only applicable for *GeneratorType.XML*

 | argument | values | Description |
 | --- | --- | -- |